amtzespinosa/passman/README.md

 `sudo ./install.sh`

+If you want to uninstall **#passman** just run the command `sudo passman-uninstall` - this will completely remove everything, be careful!

 ## Use

+To run the program just run `sudo passman`.
 The first time you execute the program you'll be presented with the **#register** page where you have to register your master user.

 > **⚠️ WARNING:**
 >